Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease

 In this study, taking advantage of the brain functional data, more complex approaches have been considered and developed for computing the hyperedges' weights.
-Specifically, we explored approaches such as the Gaussian similarity kernel \cite{niu2023applications,peng2023multiview,gao2020hypergraph,zhang2017joint}, the L2 norm of LASSO coefficients \cite{balogh2022hypergraph,gao2020hypergraph,pan2021characterization}, the mean or sum of pairwise correlations values between time series of the regions forming each hyperedge \cite{bai2025hypergraph,song2023brain,shao2023analysis}, and the mean correlation values of the regions defined by the Schaefer functional atlas.
-With these approaches, we identified the hyperedges 9 (somatomotor areas) and 75 (somatomotor and ventral attention regions) and three FNs (somatomotor, salience, ventral attention, and default mode) that showed significant differences in AD \textit{versus} MCI and AD \textit{versus} HC, highlighting hipoconnectivity in the patients' groups with respect to the HC one.
-These findings were consistent across the baseline approaches, including the outcomes of the Schaefer FNs, and with previous works where hipoconnectivity was observed in AD \cite{wiesman2021somatosensory,li2012attention}.
-On the other hand, an hyperconnectivity effect was featured in the hyperedge 59 (somatomotor and ventral attention areas) found by the L2 norm-based method, where higher connectivity was found in AD.
+Specifically, we explored approaches such as the Gaussian similarity kernel \cite{niu2023applications,peng2023multiview,gao2020hypergraph,zhang2017joint}, the L2 norm of LASSO coefficients \cite{balogh2022hypergraph,gao2020hypergraph,pan2021characterization}, the mean or sum of pairwise correlations values between time series of the regions forming each hyperedge \cite{bai2025hypergraph,song2023brain,shao2023analysis}, and the mean correlation values of the regions defined by the Schaefer 100 functional atlas.
+With these approaches, we identified the hyperedges 9 (somatomotor areas) and 75 (somatomotor and salience/ventral attention regions) and three FNs (somatomotor, salience, salience/ventral attention, and default-mode) that showed significant differences in AD vs MCI and AD vs HC, highlighting hypoconnectivity in the patients' groups with respect to the HC one.
+These findings were consistent across the baseline approaches, including the outcomes of the Schaefer 100 FNs, and with previous works that have observed hypoconnectivity in AD \cite{wiesman2021somatosensory,li2012attention}.
+On the other hand, a hyperconnectivity effect was featured in the hyperedge 59 (somatomotor and salience/ventral attention areas) found by the L2 norm-based method, where higher connectivity was found in AD.